Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 To list transactions where Acme Common stock was issued, we build an assets query, filtering on inputs with the `issue` action and the Acme Common stock `asset_alias`.

-$code ../examples/java/Assets.java list-issuances
+$code list-issuances ../examples/java/Assets.java ../examples/ruby/assets.rb

 ### Transfer transactions

 To list transactions where Acme Common stock was transferred, we build an assets query, filtering on inputs with the `spend` action and the Acme Common stock `asset_alias`.

-$code ../examples/java/Assets.java list-transfers
+$code list-transfers ../examples/java/Assets.java ../examples/ruby/assets.rb

 ### Retirement transactions

 To list transactions where Acme Common stock was retired, we build an assets query, filtering on outputs with the `retire` action and the Acme Common stock `asset_alias`.

-$code ../examples/java/Assets.java list-retirements
+$code list-retirements ../examples/java/Assets.java ../examples/ruby/assets.rb

 ## Get asset circulation